fhendric/Gibbosus/DMRT/README.md

 # Workflow to reconstruct DMRT sequences

-### 1. Selection of flnc IsoSeq transcripts and regions
+### 1. Selection of flnc IsoSeq transcripts and conserved regions

 Full-length non-chimeric IsoSeq reads (`./isoseq/OV210_03.flnc.fasta`) were mapped to the genome with minimap2.